 In general, Adviser manages all of its investment products using a team approach, allowing investment strategies to be formulated and investment decisions to be made as the product of group discussion rather than individual decision.
 Other supervision or monitoring on the part of Adviser over its individual portfolio managers includes the following: With respect to regulatory compliance and compliance with Adviser's policies and procedures, the Adviser's Chief Compliance Officer (CCO) monitors advisory activities on an ongoing basis and examines all Adviser employees formally at least once per year during the Annual Compliance Review.
-Adviser's Moxy traders also have visibility into all trading activity for clients and will take note of wide deviations from normal trading activity by one or more portfolio managers.
-Moxy also restricts purchases of securities that are on restricted lists, as mandated by clients.
 In addition, every quarter Adviser prepares a report comparing each Portfolio Composition to the corresponding Target Allocation for that portfolio as set forth in the Investment Program in order to prevent certain portfolios or portfolio managers from deviating from the Target Allocation.
-With respect to the Funds in particular, Adviser monitors the portfolio managers of the Funds on a guarterly basis for signs of window dressing and portfolio pumping.
-Atlantic Fund Administration, LLC acts as the CCO of the DF Dent mutual funds, conducting comprehensive annual examinations of the Funds and its portfolio managers and conducting targeted quarterly and ongoing reviews of the Funds.
+With respect to the Funds in particular, Adviser monitors the portfolio managers of the Funds on a quarterly basis for signs of window dressing and portfolio pumping.
+Apex Group, Ltd. (formerly Atlantic Fund Administration, LLC) acts as the CCO of the DF Dent mutual funds, conducting comprehensive annual examinations of the Funds and its portfolio managers and conducting targeted quarterly and ongoing reviews of the Funds.

 Adviser's President (Matthew F. Dent) and its Chairman (Daniel F. Dent) supervise all Adviser portfolio managers/analysts.
-In addition, the Adviser's CCO (Gary D. Mitchell) supervises all portfolio managers/analysts, including Matthew Dent and Daniel Dent, with respect to regulatory compliance and compliance with Adviser's policies and procedures, as does Adviser's Designated Officer (Tim McGurkin), with respect to Portfolio Composition versus Target Allocation.
-Finally, Atlantic Fund Administration, LLC supervises the Funds' portfolio managers, including Matthew Dent and Daniel Dent, in its capacity as the CCO of the DF Dent mutual funds.
+In addition, the Adviser's CCO (Carolyn E. Gaynor) supervises all portfolio managers/analysts, including Matthew Dent and Daniel Dent, with respect to regulatory compliance and compliance with Adviser's policies and procedures.
+Finally, Apex Group, Ltd. supervises the Funds' portfolio managers, including Matthew Dent and Daniel Dent, in its capacity as the CCO of the DF Dent mutual funds.
 All Adviser personnel mentioned above can be reached at 410-837-2544.

-Adviser sends via U.S. mail or electronic distribution, depending on client instruction, a written, quarterly report to each client (for each portfolio), unless client directs otherwise, that lists each asset indicating cost, current market price, current market value, percent of portfolio represented by each security based upon current market value, and current yield.
+Adviser sends via U.S. mail or electronic distribution, depending on client instruction, a quarterly report to each client (for each portfolio), unless client directs otherwise, that lists each asset indicating cost, current market price, current market value, percent of portfolio represented by each security based upon current market value, and current yield.
 The portfolio is organized by market sector and/or industry.
 Adviser also includes a performance analysis that summarizes percentage time-weighted returns for principal and income for the total account and in each applicable sector (e.g., equities, fixed income) versus a relevant benchmark.